 Rainbow trout occur throughout the Susitna Basin below Devil Canyon (ADF&G 1983b).
-Upstream from Talkeetna, they mainly use tributaries for spawning and rearing, while overwintering occurs primarily in the mainstem (ADF&G 1984b).
+Upstream from Talkeetna, they mainly use tributaries for spawning and rearing, while overwintering occurs primarily in the mainstem (Schmidt et al. 1984).

-Upstream of the Chulitna River confluence (RM 98.6), rainbow trout move into tributaries to spawn in late May and early June (ADF&G 1984b).
-Whiskers Creek (RM 104.4), Lane Creek (RM 113.6) and Fourth of July Creek (RM 131.1) are the major spawning areas in this river seach, whereas the larger tributaries (Indian River and Portage Creek) are of lesser importance (ADF&G 1984b).
-Both sexes mature by age 5+ (ADF&G 1984b).
+Upstream of the Chulitna River confluence (RM 98.6), rainbow trout move into tributaries to spawn in late May and early June (Schmidt et al. 1984).
+Whiskers Creek (RM 104.4), Lane Creek (RM 113.6) and Fourth of July Creek (RM 131.1) are the major spawning areas in this river reach, whereas the larger tributaries (Indian River and Portage Creek) are of lesser importance (Schmidt et al. 1984).
+Both sexes mature by age 5+ (Schmidt et al. 1984).

-There is a post-spawning movement from spawning areas to feeding areas (ADF&G 1984b).
-These feeding areas may be located in the same tributaries in which spawning occurred, or in other tributaries and at tributary mouths (ADF&G 1983b,

-1984b).
-During August and September rainbow trout can be found in sloughs and at tributary mouths that are occupied by adult salmon (ADF&G 1983b, 1984b).
-It is suspected that rainbow trout feed on salmon eggs at these sites (ADF&G 1984b).
+There is a post-spawning movement from spawning areas to feeding areas (Schmidt et al. 1984).
+These feeding areas may be located in the same tributaries in which spawning occurred, or in other tributaries and at tributary mouths (ADF&G 1983b, Schmidt et al. 1984).
+During August and September rainbow trout can be found in sloughs and at tributary mouths that are occupied by adult salmon (ADF&G 1983b, Schmidt et al. 1984).
+It is suspected that rainbow trout feed on salmon eggs at these sites (Schmidt et al. 1984).

-Juvenile rainbow trout rear mainly in tributaries (ADF&G 1983b, 1984b).
-Some juveniles also rear in the mainstem and sloughs, but the use of these habitats appears to be limited (ADF&G 1983b, 1984b).
-Fourth of July Creek (RM 131.1) is an important rearing area for juvenile rainbow trout (ADF&G 1984b).
+Juvenile rainbow trout rear mainly in tributaries (ADF&G 1983b, Schmidt et al. 1984).
+Some juveniles also rear in the mainstem and sloughs, but the use of these habitats appears to be limited (ADF&G 1983b, Schmidt et al. 1984).
+Fourth of July Creek (RM 131.1) is an important rearing area for juvenile rainbow trout (Schmidt et al. 1984).

-In the fall, rainbow trout move out of tributaries into the mainstem to overwinter (ADF&G 1983b, 1984b).
-By early December in 1983, most radio-tagged rainbow trout were located in mainstem areas that were not influenced by tributary inflow (ADF&G 1984b).
+In the fall, rainbow trout move out of tributaries into the mainstem to overwinter (ADF&G 1983b, Schmidt et al. 1984).
+By early December in 1983, most radio-tagged rainbow trout were located in mainstem areas that were not influenced by tributary inflow (Schmidt et al. 1984).

-Based on recaptures from three years of tagging (1981-1983), the population size of rainbow trout in the Talkeetna-to-Devil Canyon reach was estimated to be about 4,000 fish (greater than 150 mm in length) (ADF&G 1984b).
-This estimate should be viewed as an approximation because it does not account for annual recruitment, mortality or emigration (ADF&G 1984b).
+Based on recaptures from three years of tagging (1981-1983), the population size of rainbow trout in the Talkeetna-to-Devil Canyon reach was estimated to be about 4,000 fish (greater than 150 mm in length) (Schmidt et al. 1984).
+This estimate should be viewed as an approximation because it does not account for annual recruitment, mortality or emigration (Schmidt et al. 1984).